-Self storage facilities that offer boat storage typically have one or more of these options available: indoor storage, covered parking, and outdoor storage.
+Self storage facilities that offer boat storage typically have one or more of these options available: indoor storage, covered parking, and outdoor boat storage.
 It’s important to understand the advantages of each type of boat storage, including level of convenience, protection from the elements, and affordability.

 The most protective vehicle storage option available for boats is indoor storage.
 Drive-up storage units provide a space that functions like a garage, allowing you to back your boat into a storage unit on a trailer.
 Extra Space Storage offers a variety of storage unit sizes, so you can easily find one that fits your storage needs.
 However, this option may only fit the needs of those with smaller watercraft.

 With a roof to protect your boat from the sun and other elements, covered vehicle storage falls between indoor and outdoor storage options.
 It’s more affordable and offers a bit more space than an indoor storage unit, but it’s more protective than standard outdoor vehicle storage.

 The most common self storage option for boats is outdoor storage.
 At a storage facility, this basically equates to parking your boat in an outdoor parking stall, giving you the most space available for larger boats.

 Before putting your boat or jet ski into storage for the winter, it’s important to winterize them.
 We’ve compiled a list of important steps you should take in this winterization process, as well as some tips for putting a vehicle into a storage unit.

 Extra Space Storage is the perfect solution to store boats and water vehicles of all sizes, including jet skis, skiffs, and small drifters.
 Options for storing boats and water vehicles include three different types of storage including indoor, outdoor and covered.

 Reserve your boat storage solution online or by phone today!
 Give us a call if you have any questions or need assistance!
 The Extra Space Storage team is always happy to help.